celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 :::info

-The Celo blockchain has two native assets, CELO \(CELO\) and the Celo Dollar \(cUSD\).
+The Celo blockchain has two native assets, CELO \(CELO\) and the Mento cUSD.
 Both of these assets implement the [ERC20 token standard](https://eips.ethereum.org/EIPS/eip-20) from Ethereum.
-The CELO asset is managed by the CELO smart contract and Celo Dollars is managed by the cUSD contract.
-We can access the CELO contract via the SDK with `kit.contracts.getGoldToken()` and the cUSD contract with `kit.contracts.getStableToken()`.
+The CELO asset is managed by the CELO smart contract and Mento cUSD is managed by the cUSD contract.
+We can access the CELO contract via the SDK with `kit.contracts.getGoldToken()` and the Mento cUSD contract with `kit.contracts.getStableToken()`.
 These functions return promises, so we have to wait for them to resolve before we can interact with the token contracts.
 If you are unfamiliar with Promises in Javascript, [check out this documentation.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) Promises are a common tool in blockchain development.
 In this guide, we use the [async/await syntax for promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).

 :::